yoitsrell/bs-paint/README.md

 ### Introduction

 Ever used [MS Paint](https://en.wikipedia.org/wiki/Microsoft_Paint)?
 It was a very simple paint program for Windows.
 We're going to take that limited-feature app and implement even fewer features for a fake MS Paint.
 Welcome to...
-BS Paint!
+BudgetSoft Paint!

 ### Setup